 - The young girl Dinah is seized and raped by Shechem.

-An attempt at reconciliation.
-Shechem falls in love with her and offers to marry her.
+- Shechem tries to atone.
+He falls in love with Dinah and offers to marry her.
 He also offers compensation to her family.

-Massacre of the men of Shechem.
-Dinah’s brothers kill the men of the city and enslave the women and children.
+- Dinah’s brothers massacre the men of the city, including Shechem, and enslave the women and children.
 Dinah’s fate is unknown.

 At the time of this story, she must have been very young – about fourteen years, since she was born after Leah’s four sons.
-She was considered to be of marriageable age.
+Even though young, she was considered to be of marriageable age.

 Without giving any details of where she was or how it happened, the Bible simply says that Shechem, the son of the local ruler, took hold of her and and had sexual intercourse with her by force.

-There was seeing, desiring, and then taking just as there was with the forbidden fruit in the Garden of Eden, where the pattern for sin had been established.
+just as there was with the forbidden fruit in the Garden of Eden, where the pattern for sin had begun.

 Now love complicates what would otherwise be the simple story of a violent crime.